11 Magical Facts About Willow

 11. THE BABY NEVER ACTED AGAIN.

 As is the case with most shows and films, the role of the baby Elora was played by twins, in this case Kate and Ruth Greenfield.
 The IMDb pages for both actresses only has the one credit.
-On his blog, Davis shared a picture in 2007 with a woman named Laura Hopkirk who says that she played the baby for the scenes shot in New Zealand, but she is not credited online.
+In 2007, Davis shared a picture of him posing with a woman named Laura Hopkirk, who said that she played the baby for the scenes shot in New Zealand, but she is not credited online.